2021–22 Australian region cyclone season: Tropical Cyclone Paddy

-During 17 November, the BoM reported that Tropical Low 02U had developed along a trough of low pressure, just to the west of Christmas Island.
+During 17 November, the Australian Bureau of Meteorology (BoM) reported that Tropical Low 02U had developed along a trough of low pressure, just to the west of Christmas Island.
 Over the next couple of days, the system remained slow-moving near the island before it started to move south-eastwards.
-On 21 November of 04:00 UTC, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for Invest 90S which the agency was tracking very recently, noting that the system was well-structured, with convection and near gale-force winds wrapping into its consolidated low-level circulation center.
+On 21 November of 04:00 UTC, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA) for Invest 90S which the agency was tracking very recently, noting that the system was well-structured, with convection and near gale-force winds wrapping into its consolidated low-level circulation center (LLCC).
 The BoM did not upgrade the system into a tropical cyclone at that time, as its centre was still somewhat elongated, and the near gale-force winds were only present at its southern quadrant.
 At 00:00 UTC of 22 November, the BoM upgraded the system to a Category 1 tropical cyclone on the Australian scale, and named it Paddy, becoming the first named cyclone in the season.
 The JTWC followed suit later that day at 09:00 UTC.

 At this time, it started to incline more southwards under the influence of an upper trough moving to the east and a subtropical ridge to its south strengthening, with its pressure bottoming to 997 mbar.
 Paddy also reached its eventual peak intensity, with maximum 10-minute sustained winds of 40 kn, according to scatterometer passes.
 Sea surface temperatures around 28 C, low wind shear and favorable upper-level divergence were the factors behind Paddy's intensification.
 Paddy then reacted quickly to increasing northwesterly shear, as its convection began to decrease at 12:00 UTC that same day, and by early next day, the BoM reported that Paddy had become an ex-tropical cyclone.
 As it turned to the south-southwest as the ridge to its south strengthened further, the synoptic gradient between the two increased, letting the storm reintensify slightly that same day, though gale-force winds were not wrapping halfway of the system.
 The winds would later rapidly decrease, and by 24 November, the BoM discontinued monitoring Paddy.
 The JTWC subsequently followed suit and issued its final warning on the storm.

 Paddy remained far from major landmasses throughout its existence; however, it brought prolonged rainfall to Christmas Island.
 During a five-day period from 17 to 21 November, the island saw 251.2 mm of rain.